 “The tiny white spots around the iris of his eyes.”

 Have you never looked at your son’s eyes, woman?
-The scary looking clinical person squinted this attitude at me.
-Then he pointed out the tiny stars circling the pupil of his eyes.
+The clinical person squinted with this attitude at me.
+Then he pointed out the tiny white spots circling the pupil of Marcus’ eyes.

-I swear the person told me there are 21.
+I swear this person told me there are 21.
 21 stars in a perfect circle to match the 21st chromosome connection.
-(Now, that tidbit I have never found authenticated from my vast 3 pages of research online, but that’s the way I remember it.)

-Anyone may be born with Brushfield spots, but it’s far more common in persons with Down syndrome.
 I rushed home and showed my grandmother.
-I stared at his little face and those big blue eyes and saw clearly the small white spots that created the depth and sparkle I so loved, I never isolated them from the whole, so I never saw them before.
+I stared at his little face and those big blue eyes and saw clearly the small white stars that created the depth and sparkle I so loved.
+I never isolated them from the whole, so I never saw them before.
 But now, holy wow!
-There are little blessings, even physiological blessings, that that 21st chromosome kicks in now and then.
+There are many little blessings, even physiological blessings, that that 21st chromosome kicks in now and then.

 This is a reboot post originally posted in July of 2013.
 Since then Marcus has published his first story-book for children, taught kids across the country, spoken at the UN, and walked the red carpet with Marissa Tomei and other superstars!